nrontsis/OhMyShot/README.md

 ```
 to install the project's dependency, [AAChartKit-Swift](https://github.com/AAChartModel/AAChartKit-Swift).
 You can then proceed to compile and upload to your device.

-Before using the repo, make sure you have **disabled the pre-infusion of meCoffee** using the me/uBarista app.
+Before using the app, make sure you have **disabled the pre-infusion of meCoffee** using the me/uBarista app.

 ## Troubleshooting
 The app currently assumes a meCoffee controller and a Felicita scale with [certain names, services, and characteristics](https://github.com/nrontsis/OhMyShot/blob/main/OhMyShot!/Hardware/bluetooth.swift#L5-L15).